crcn/tandem-old/docs/mvp/README.md

 #### Todos

-- get filter routing to work
+- start building out Tandem UI
 - better type inferencing
 - gotcha trying to add props to View that is fragment
 - need a better way of identifying where instances of components are